Making a complaint

 We will assess each complaint on its merits and involve people making complaints and/or their representative in the process as far as possible.

-Information for consumers, carers and stakeholders
+Information for consumers and stakeholders

 MIFWA will adapt the information to the communication needs of each participant by using interpreters and developing alternative formats as requested.

-All consumers and carers will be informed of their rights and responsibilities with regards to complaints and appeals at the earliest possible stage of their involvement with MIFWA, as well as their right to engage an advocate, if required.
+All consumers will be informed of their rights and responsibilities with regards to complaints and appeals at the earliest possible stage of their involvement with MIFWA, as well as their right to engage an advocate, if required.

 Staff will be trained on the complaint’s management procedures during their induction, and as part of ongoing refresher training within team meetings.

-Managers and relevant staff will undergo training for complaints management and resolution to support consumers and carers throughout the complaint process and appropriately respond to complaints in an empathetic manner.
+Managers and relevant staff will undergo training for complaints management and resolution to support consumers throughout the complaint process and appropriately respond to complaints in an empathetic manner.
 This will include open communication strategies such as acknowledging the grievance without being defensive and making apologies while accepting responsibility for what occurred.

 Making a complaint